huggingface/blog/safetensors-official.md

 Since the Hugging Face Hub is a platform where anyone can upload and share models, we need to work toward making sure that users cannot get infected by loading malicious models.

 We are also taking steps in making sure the existing PyTorch files are not malicious but the best we can do is flag suspicious-looking files.
-We cannot be sure they are malicious, nor be sure they are safe.

 Of course, there are other file formats out there, and the reason to create something new is that none seemed to fully comply with the [ideal set of requirements](https://github.com/huggingface/safetensors#yet-another-format-).